heyoeyo/muggled_dpt/experiments/README.md

 `pip install onnx==1.15.* onnxruntime==1.17.*`

-If you export an onnx model, you can view the onnx structure using tools, like [netron](https://netron.app/)
+If you export an onnx model, you can view the onnx structure using tools like [netron](https://netron.app/)